gianlucadardia/all4mepublicsite/README.md

 #### Considerations and Limitations

-Publish to web has some limitatios reported below
+Publish to web has some limitations reported below

 ![](assets/20240830_112926_image.png)